 Everyday Mathematics is a spiral curriculum where learning is spread out over time rather than being concentrated in shorter periods.
 Material is revisited repeatedly over months and across grades to ensure long-term mastery of facts, skills, and concepts.
 The curriculum expects higher levels of accomplishment at every grade level, but also incorporates features that help make mathematics accessible to all students.
 It introduces students to all major mathematical content domains such as number sense, algebra, measurement, geometry, data analysis and probability.
 Hands-on math manipulatives relate math concepts to everyday life and work.

 Students begin PK3 using the Spalding Method.
 As they progress through the years, the program builds giving St. James a 98% student base that is reading by the end of the PK4 program.
 The Spalding Method is the methodology and educational philosophy of The Writing Road to Reading program.
-These principles of learning and instruction are applied throughout the spelling, writing, and reading curricula addressing both the students physical and mental well-being.
+These principles of learning and instruction are melded with the Open Court Language Arts curriculum and applied throughout the spelling, writing, and reading curricula addressing both the students physical and mental well-being.
 Instruction is explicit, interactive, diagnostic, and multisensory.
 Teachers model, coach, and provide support as needed; students articulate, reflect, and explore new concepts.
 Careful daily observation of student progress enables teachers to differentiate instruction to meet student needs.
 Students see, hear, say, and write using all channels to the brain to enhance retention.

 The students PK4 through 5th grade, in addition to their service projects, go Christmas Caroling around the city during the holidays.
 It not only brings joy to local businesses and nursing homes, but teaches our students that even small acts of kindness can brighten a person's day.

 Service Projects By Class

 1st Grade: Del Rio Community Garden

 2nd Grade: Meals on Wheels